niu541412/slang-syntax/README.md

-# s-lang-syntax README
+# slang-syntax README

-This is the README for your extension "s-lang-syntax".
+This is the README for your extension "slang-syntax".
 After writing up a brief description, we recommend including the following sections.

 ## Features